 Ok, time for a little confession… when I was a child I was a compulsive liar.
 Now in my defence my lies weren’t told to hurt anyone or to get out of trouble, instead I was motivated to see how well I could perform as I was a budding actress and simply relished in playing jokes on people.
 As I read over what I just wrote, admittedly my excuses really don’t improve my case…

 One of the lies I used to propagate in school was that I was born in Wales.
-I am going to justify my bad behaviour by stating that for me it truly stemmed from a longing to be in touch with my Welsh roots.
+I am going to justify my bad behaviour by stating that for me it truly stemmed from a longing to be in touch with my Welsh roots and a distant connection Welsh royalty on my maternal line.
 However, in retrospect it was partly a defence mechanism.
 You see I don’t look like your typical Australian girl with sun kissed skin and long blonde hair.
 As your typical red head with freckles and pale skin I always felt out of place and my welsh name ‘Meaghan,’ which teachers and students could never pronounce was a cause of daily bullying resulting in a desperate child wanting to be called a new name each week.
 I was fond of Charlene for a long time.
 By lying to people and embellishing my Welsh connection was a way to explain my Celtic looks and Gaelic name in an effort to justify my differences.
 This curiosity with the land of my ancestors has clearly been apparent from a young age and sparked my love for travel, culture, linguistics and history.
 So parents if your child is a compulsive liar don’t lose hope you just have a little dreamer on your hands.

 Having spent some time in Wales this past year quenched my initial thirst somewhat but its tranquil beauty left me wanting more each time.
 I always intended to drive around Wales myself upon expiration of my Irish visa but unfortunately this coincided with the expiration of my Australian driving license which serves me right for being cheap and only paying for a year of registration instead of 3-5 years.
 Therefore, I was relegated to the scenic north where the train line operates between Holyhead and London.
 Given that the majority of sites I wanted to see were in this part of the country I was content with how my timetable worked out despite the circumstances.
 Wales was everything I dreamt of and more and though I outgrew my need to lie compulsively I am glad I never outgrew my love for Wales.